freedomofpress/securedrop-docs/docs/ossec_alerts.rst

     Old sha1sum was: '<old sha1sum>'
     New sha1sum is : '<new sha1sum>'

-These are normal alerts, they tell you that your SecureDrop servers are are properly up-to-date and patched.
+These are normal alerts, and tell you that your SecureDrop servers are properly up-to-date and patched.
+Changes to configuration files, or files files unrelated to an expected package may warrant further investigation.

 Occasionally your SecureDrop Servers will send an alert for failing to connect to Tor relays.
 Since SecureDrop runs as a Tor Onion Service, it is possible